-6. FACILITATION PAYMENTS
+8. FACILITATION PAYMENTS

-6.1 Facilitation payments are not tolerated and are illegal.
-Facilitation payments are unofficial payments made to Members or Officers in order to secure or expedite actions.
+8.1 Facilitation payments are not tolerated and are illegal.
+Facilitation payments are unofficial payments made to Members or Officers to secure or expedite actions.

-7. GIFTS AND HOSPITALITY
+9. GIFTS AND HOSPITALITY

-7.1 This policy does not change the requirements of our gifts and hospitality policy as detailed in the Employees Code of Conduct and Financial Regulations.
+9.1 This policy does not change the requirements of our gifts and hospitality policy as detailed in the Employees Code of Conduct and Financial Regulations.
 This makes it clear that:

 Sample tokens of modest value bearing the name or insignia of the organisation giving them (for example, pens, diaries or calendars) whether given personally, or received in the post, may be retained unless they could be regarded as an inducement or reward.
-You should refuse the offer or invitation (or return the gift) unless the Chief Executive has advised you that it may be accepted or retained.
+You should return the gift unless the Chief Executive has advised you that it can be accepted or retained.